saulpw/readysetdata/README.md

 # Supported output formats

-Specify with `-f <formats>` to individual scripts.
-Separate multiple formats by `,`.
 All available formats will be output by default.
+Specify a subset of formats by setting the `FORMATS` envvar, or pass `-f <formats>` to individual scripts.
+Separate multiple formats with `,`.

 - [Apache Parquet](https://parquet.apache.org/): `parquet`
 - [Apache Arrow IPC format](https://arrow.apache.org/docs/cpp/ipc.html): `arrow` and `arrows`